sjefvanleeuwen/ocelot-graceful-load-balancer/README.md

 ## Status

 The provider is in alpha stage but should be usable.
-It hase been tested as part of my cluster setup.
+It has been tested as part of my cluster setup.

 This project is open to pull requests.